manuelmeister/dm/docs/3-sets-relations-functions/index.md

 Typically, the sets (elements) in a set $\mathcal A$ of sets are indexed by some index set $I: \mathcal{A} = \{~A_i~ |~ i ∈ I\}$.
 In this case, one also writes $\{A_i\}_{i∈I}$, and for the intersection and union one writes $\bigcap_{i∈I}{A_i}$ and $\bigcup_{i∈I}{A_i}$, respectively.

-::: info Definition 3.5 Difference{#definition-3-5}
+::: definition Definition 3.5 Difference{#definition-3-5}
 The *difference* of sets $B$ and $A$, denoted $B\backslash A$ is the set of elements of $B$ without those that are elements of $A$:

 $$B\setminus A  {\stackrel{\mathrm{def}}{=}} \{~x\in B~|~x\notin A\}.$$